Selected Reviews of No Truth Left to Tell

 ...

-“A brilliant work..I cannot recommend this book enough to lovers of historical fiction, law & order writing, or anything dealing with big race issues, and anybody who loves the South for all its eccentricities.”
+“A brilliant work..I cannot recommend this book enough to lovers of historical fiction, law & order writing, or anything dealing with big race issues, and anybody who loves the South for all its eccentricities.” —The Plucky Reader

 ...

 “Michael McAuliffe wrote an excellent book.
 “No Truth Left to Tell” explores in its purest essence ethical behavior.
 The pace is good, the chapters are well proportioned, the font is eye-friendly, and the characters are believable.
 When the plot unfolds the pace picks up but pay attention: as the pace picks up one of our main characters seems frozen.
 It is exactly this display of humanity and grief that makes this book great.
-Highly recommended reading.”
+Highly recommended reading.”—Defrosting Cold Cases

 ...